breakfastjs/organizers/README.md

 **An existing Owner will have to respond and create your Chapter repository for you**

-Once you are an organizer follow these instructions to set up your NodeSchool chapter:
+Once you are an organiser follow these instructions to set up your NodeSchool chapter:

 ### 1

-You should have been added to the team called `chapter-organizers` and should have access to edit the new chapter repo, e.g. https://github.com/nodeschool/berlin
+You should have been added to the team called `chapter-organisers` and should have access to edit the new chapter repo, e.g. https://github.com/nodeschool/berlin

 ### 2